 Top of the page

-An oral and maxillofacial surgeon or your dentist can remove (extract) a wisdom tooth.
-The procedure often can be done in the dentist's or surgeon's office.
-You may have the surgery in the hospital, especially if you are having all your wisdom teeth pulled at one time or if you are at high risk for complications.
+An oral surgeon or dentist can remove wisdom teeth.
+The procedure can be done in the dentist's or surgeon's office.
+Your dentist will talk to you about the risks to keeping your wisdom teeth or having them taken out.

-To remove the wisdom tooth, your dentist will open up the gum tissue over the tooth and take out any bone that is covering the tooth.
-He or she will separate the tissue connecting the tooth to the bone and then remove the tooth.
-Sometimes the dentist will cut the tooth into smaller pieces to make it easier to remove.
+Your dentist will open up the gum tissue over the tooth and take out any bone that is covering the tooth.
+The dentist will separate the tissue that connects the tooth to the bone.
+Then the dentist will remove the tooth.
+The tooth may be cut into smaller pieces to make it easier to remove.

 After the tooth is removed, you may need stitches.
-Some stitches dissolve over time and some have to be removed after a few days.
-Your dentist will tell you whether your stitches need to be removed.
-A folded cotton gauze pad placed over the wound will help stop the bleeding.
+Some stitches dissolve over time.
+Some stitches have to be removed after a few days.
+Your dentist will tell you if your stitches need to be removed.

 A wisdom tooth is extracted to correct an actual problem or to prevent problems that may come up in the future.
 Some of the problems that can occur when wisdom teeth come in are: